Charading/Shego75HE/README.md

 ### Introduction&nbsp; <img src="./assets/shego.gif" height="32" style="vertical-align: -7px;">

 I couldn't find a keyboard with the all of features that I wanted at all, so I resorted to building my own one.
 After testing a lot of keyboards, I wanted one that had a mix of all different features from multiple keyboards.
-This project has taken many, many, many months, starting from experimentaion and various mini protypes like the [Shego16](https://github.com/Charading/SHEGO16-QMK-Hall-Effect-Macropad)
+This project has taken many, many, many months, starting from experimentaion and various mini protypes like the [Shego16](https://github.com/Charading/SHEGO16-QMK-Hall-Effect-Macropad).

 ### Design and Inspiration 💡
 I think the exploded 75% layout is one of the best layouts but sadly it's not as aftermarket as the generic 60% layout so my only options for trying to find a board were scarce.
 For aesthetics, I went with Shego because my mind was blank and tbh, I just wanted a cool silkscreen too lol.

 ![Shego](/assets/banner2.jpg)

 I do love the **Ajazz AK820 Pro** and it's clean design, along with the added screen.
 I do wish it could run QMK/VIA firmware though.
-Another board I tested was the **GamaKay TK75HEV2** I wanted my board to be quite similar to both, but
+Another board I tested was the **GamaKay TK75HEV2** I wanted my board to be quite similar to both, but have everything I've ever wanted.

 <p></p>
 Features I wanted